maizeismediocre/OverKill-Reloaded/README.md

 This is the repo for the final year project: Overkill Reloaded

 things to add:

-add countdown timer of 5 seconds before the boss spawns
+teleport the player to their initial spawn point when the boss is spawned add countdown timer of 5 seconds before the boss spawns

-add arrow pointing towards the boss above the players head